gvwilson/thirdbit/_posts/2010/2010-04-25-and-thanks-for-all-the-fish.md

 ---
-title: "...And Thanks For All The Fish"
+title: "…And Thanks For All The Fish"
 date: 2010-04-25 20:10:44
 year: 2010
 ---